Buja

 Buja (Buje or Buie) is a comune (municipality) in the Regional decentralization entity of Udine in the Italian region of Friuli-Venezia Giulia, located about 80 km northwest of Trieste and about 20 km northwest of Udine.

 Buja borders the following municipalities: Artegna, Colloredo di Monte Albano, Gemona del Friuli, Majano, Osoppo, Treppo Grande.

 History

-According to a 12-century copy of a document dated August 4th, 792, Buja (Boga) was donated to Patriarch Paulinus II of Aquileia by Charlemagne.
-In 1371, Patriarch Marquard of Randeck granted Buia its own communal statues, establishing a Council of Twenty-Four which annually elected a mayor from its membership.
+According to a 12th-century copy of a document dated August 4th, 792, Buja (Boga) was donated to Patriarch Paulinus II of Aquileia by Charlemagne.
+In 1371, Patriarch Marquard of Randeck granted Buia its own communal status, establishing a Council of Twenty-Four which annually elected a mayor from its membership.

+Symbols

+The coat of arms and the banner were recognized by decree of the Prime Minister on May 16, 1929.

+"Azure, an ox passant, au naturel, on three necks vert, holding in its dexter paw a purplish pennant, charged with a cross argent.
+The shield shall be adorned with the crown of the Municipality."

+The banner is a purple cloth.